[National Tartan Day: Highland Bagpipe]

 Tartan Day - History - Legends - Rings - E-Cards

-Scotland’s bagpipe is called the Great Highland Warpipe, A’ Phoib Mhor.
+Scotland’s bagpipe is called a Biniou Braz or Phiob Mhor: Great Highland Bagpipe.
+[Biniou is a little bagpipe].
 Classical pipe music is called piobaireachd.
-It includes salutes, cumha - laments, and brosnachadh - incitements to battle.
+It includes salutes, cumha: laments, brosnachadh: incitements to battle.
 It is made up of three movements, two of them recurrent and the third very elaborate.
-The urlar (floor) sets the theme.
-The siubhal (wandering - pron. shoo-al) is the variation.
+The urlar: floor sets the theme.
+The siubhal: wandering (pron. shoo-al) is the variation.
 The crunluadh is the crowning and is the last part.
-Other piping is in marches, reels, and strathspey dances.
+Other piping is in dance music: marches, ceol mall: airs, reels, and strathspeys [a reel from the Spey Valley. strath = valley].
 Previous to that was the harp.
-(3)
+(3) The pipe band itself is called a bagad (8)

 Next Page - Previous Page - Table of Contents - Works Cited